-In the 50 years since Norwegian petroleum activities began, about 48% of the estimated total recoverable resources on the continental shelf have been produced and sold.
+In the 50 years since Norwegian petroleum activities began, about 47 per cent of the estimated total recoverable resources on the continental shelf have been produced and sold.
 Thus, there are large remaining resources, and it is expected that the level of activity on the Norwegian shelf will continue to be high for the next 50 years as well.

 Crude oil is a fluid that is a combination of different types of hydrocarbons.
-The composition varies from field to field.
-The quality of the oil depends on several factors, for example how much and which substances, such as wax and sulphur, it contains.
-The composition also determines how light or heavy (viscous) the oil is.
+The composition varies from field to field, and the quality of the oil, including how light or heavy (viscous) the oil is, depends on the composition of the hydrocarbons as well as the contents of other substances, such as wax and sulphur.

 Historical production figures and production forecasts split by product type category are shown in the figure below.